Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_connect_to_a_remote_adapter.md

 ## 3. Configure
-Now edit the Zigbee2MQTT `configuration.yaml` accordingly, replace `192.168.2.13` with the IP or hostname of your system where the adapter is connectd to.
+Now edit the Zigbee2MQTT `configuration.yaml` accordingly, replace `192.168.2.13` with the IP or hostname of your system where the adapter is connected to.

 ```yaml
 serial: